-- 6.1 SEPA SEPA have been consulted in relation to the development and following the submission of a range of information from the applicants, they have confirmed that they have no objections to the proposals provided that the recommended conditions are applied to any grant of planning permission. - 6.2 Transport Scotland Transport Scotland have advised that a condition should be attached to any grant of planning permission to require that development shall not commence until an appropriate mechanism for the upgrading of the A90 Swallow Roundabout has been submitted to and agreed in writing by the Planning Authority in consultation with Transport Scotland. - 6.3 A suitable condition shall be attached in this regard if Members are minded to approve the application. - 6.4 BEAR no adverse comments have been received. - 6.5 Historic Scotland Historic Scotland have confirmed that they have no objections to the proposals.
+- 6.1 SEPA SEPA have been consulted in relation to the Development and following the submission of a range of information from the applicants, they have confirmed that they have no objections to the proposals provided that the recommended conditions are applied to any grant of planning permission. - 6.2 Transport Scotland Transport Scotland have advised that a condition should be attached to any grant of planning permission to require that development shall not commence until an appropriate mechanism for the upgrading of the A90 Swallow Roundabout have been submitted to and agreed in writing by the Planning Authority in consultation with Transport Scotland. - 6.3 A suitable condition shall be attached in this regard if Members are minded to approve the application. - 6.4 BEAR no adverse comments have been received. - 6.5 Historic Scotland Historic Scotland have confirmed that they have no objections to the proposals.
 They have in their response made reference to their preference that the layout of the proposed housing should retain an open corridor through the site from north to south in line with House of Gray which would preserve at least a part of the important views out from the Category A listed building and help to retain a sense of the wider setting.
-They also advise that such views could be reinforced by planting belts eg avenues of trees and that planting along the northern boundary of the site should be carefully considered to minimise the impact on the setting of the category A Listed Building. - 6.6 The proposed layout of this application includes a large green wedge in line from the House of Gray as suggested above and this is considered to preserve the views from and to the
+They also advise that such views could be reinforced by planting belts eg avenues of trees and that planting along the northern boundary of the site should be carefully considered to minimise the impact on the setting of the category A Listed Building. - 6.6 In response to this it is noted that the proposed layout of this application includes a large green wedge in line from the House of Gray as suggested above and this is considered to preserve the views from and to the House of Gray in a satisfactory manner.
+Full landscaping details will be agreed as part of the agreed of conditions.

-- 6.7 Scottish Water no adverse comments were received. - 6.8 Angus Council they have confirmed that they have no objections to the proposals. - 6.9 Perth and Kinross Council no adverse comments were received. - 6.10 Head of Environment Contamination: The Environment Department have advised that the information submitted is satisfactory and that appropriate conditions shall be required to be attached to any grant of permission. - 6.11 Comments regarding the maintenance of grounds within the site and best positions for the play provision and pitches were provided. - 6.12 Comments regarding the proposed commercial centre associated with the development advised that conditions regarding deliveries and amplified music should be attached to any grant of planning permission. - 6.13 Archaeologist the quality and quantity of the archaeological remains have been tested by t he applicant and are not such as to warrant their preservation in-situ.
-However, it is appropriate that the archaeological features and any associated material should be subject to a programme of archaeological mitigation to recovery information in the event of their loss.
-This position is fully compliant with Element (b) of Policy 51 Scheduled Ancient Monuments and Archaeological Sites of the Adopted Local Development Plan.
-An appropriate condition will therefore be attached to the grant of planning permission.
+- 6.7 Scottish Water no adverse comments were received. - 6.8 Angus Council no adverse comments have been received. - 6.9 Perth and Kinross Council they have confirmed that they have no objections to the proposals. - 6.10 Head of Environment Contamination: the Environment Department have advised that the information submitted is satisfactory and that appropriate conditions shall be required to be attached to any grant of permission. - 6.11 Comments regarding the proposed commercial centre associated with the development advised that conditions regarding deliveries and amplified music should be attached to any grant of planning permission.